MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 ## **Lab Scenario**

 In the labs of this course, you will assume the role of the Global Administrator for Contoso Ltd. Your organization is planning to deploy Microsoft Teams.
-Before starting the deployment, IT department is gathering business requirements about data security and compliance, including how the data shared in Teams be regulated according to the organization’s compliance requirements.
-After you complete the planning process, you will protect Teams from threats, and configure Teams to meet your organization compliance requirements.
+Before starting the deployment, the IT department is gathering business requirements about data security and compliance, including how the data shared in Teams be regulated according to the organization’s compliance requirements.
+After you complete the planning process, you will protect Teams from threats, and configure Teams to meet your organization's compliance requirements.

 ## **Objectives**